Ashgabat: Churches

-groups attempting to purchase or lease buildings or land for religious purposes."
+groups attempting to purchase or lease buildings or land for religious purposes".

 Sports

-The main sporting venues in Ashgabat are the Olympic Stadium, Ashgabat Stadium, the National Olympic ice rink, Sports complex for winter sports and the Olympic water sports complex.
+The main sporting venues in Ashgabat are the Olympic Stadium, Ashgabat Stadium, the National Olympic ice rink, Sports complex for winter sports and the Ashgabat Watersports Complex.

 Ashgabat was chosen as the host city of the 2017 Asian Indoor and Martial Arts Games.
 Between 2010 and 2017 an Olympic Village was built by the Turkish firm Polimeks south of the city center, at a cost of $5 billion.

 In October 2017 a Jack Nicklaus Designs Signature 18-hole golf course opened in Ashgabat.
 It features 82 sand traps and covers 70 hectares.

-Ashgabat was the host of the 2018 IWF World Weightlifting Championships.
+Ashgabat was the host of the 2018 IWF World Weightlifting Championships and 2023 World Kurash Championships.

 The city's professional football clubs Altyn Asyr FK, FC Aşgabat and FK Köpetdag Aşgabat play in the Ýokary Liga, the top league of Turkmenistan.

+Ashgabat is home to several professional ice hockey teams.
+Galkan, Merdana, Nesil, Shir, Oguzkhan, Watanchy play in the Turkmenistan Hockey Championship.
+Ashgabat annually hosts the President of the Turkmeinistan Cup ice hockey tournament.
+There are three ice arenas in Ashgabat: Winter Sports Complex Ashgabat (10,300 seats capacity), Ashgabat Ice Palace (1000 seats) and Galkan Ice Palace (630 seats).

 Inha Babakova, 1999 World High Jump champion, was born in Ashgabat.

-Weightlifter Polina Guryeva captured Turkmenistan's first Olympic medal at the 2020 Summer Olympics, taking silver in the women's 59 kg.
+Born in Ashgabat weightlifter Polina Guryeva captured Turkmenistan's first Olympic medal at the 2020 Summer Olympics, taking silver in the women's 59 kg.

+International relations

+Diplomatic missions

+The city hosts 32 foreign embassies and serves as the headquarters for the International Fund for Saving the Aral Sea and United Nations Regional Centre for Preventive Diplomacy for Central Asia (UNRCCA).